 The Fed’s Printing Money Again — But Not for You

-In mid-September, the Federal Reserve printed billions of dollars and gave it to Wall Street.
+In less than six months this year, it printed trillions of dollars and gave it to Wall Street.
+More than $3 trillion, in fact:

-Of course, the Fed didn’t call its emergency intervention “printing money.”
+Of course, it didn’t call this emergency intervention “printing money.”
+But that’s exactly what it amounts to.

 Besides the fact that the U.S. Mint’s printing presses remained idle, the Master of Money Supply claimed it wasn’t creating new money.
 It was only “expanding its balance sheet.”